UlordChain/go-ipfs/docs/implement-api-bindings.md

 ## API Commands

-There is a "standard IPFS API" which is currently defined as "all the commands exposed by the go-ipfs implementation".
-There are auto-generated [API Docs](https://ipfs.io/docs/api/).
+There is a "standard UDFS API" which is currently defined as "all the commands exposed by the go-udfs implementation".
+There are auto-generated [API Docs](https://udfs.io/docs/api/).
-You can Also see [a listing here](https://git.io/v5KG1), or get a list of commands by running `ipfs commands` locally.
+You can Also see [a listing here](https://git.io/v5KG1), or get a list of commands by running `udfs commands` locally.

 ## Implementing bindings for the HTTP API